 Often, to remain profitable after the elimination of interest, the non-swap broker will charge a fixed administrative fee, as banks do in Islamic finance.

 It is clear that halal trading will depend partly on your actions and partly on the broker you choose.
-Whatever your Islamic investment online, whether in stocks or Forex, Admiral Markets offers you an Islamic Halal Trading Account.
+Whatever your Islamic investment online, whether in stocks or Forex, Admirals offers you an Islamic Halal Trading Account.

 Once you have tested the conditions of the broker and practiced in a demo account you can open an Islamic account to start trading.

 - What is CFD trading?
 CFDs for beginners

 Admirals is a multi-award winning, globally regulated Forex and CFD broker, offering trading on over 8,000 financial instruments via the world's most popular trading platforms: MetaTrader 4 and MetaTrader 5.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer or request for any transaction in financial instruments.
 Keep in mind that such business analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decision, you should seek the advice of independent financial advisors to ensure that you understand the risks.